simc/superpower/README.md

 the exact same performance as their native counterparts.

 **Important:** Always remember that `$List`, `$Iterable` and `$Map` are wrappers.
-`$List` for example doesn't create a new list.
 This means if you remove an item from a `$List`, it will also be removed from the source list.
 ```dart
 var source = [0, 1, 2, 3];